tip11000/ParziStarWarsMod/FAQ.md

-###Q: Where are purple lightsabers and Jar Jar and Podracers?
+###Q: Where are purple lightsabers and Jar Jar and Battle Droids and Clones?

 A: Not yet added.